YurelyCamacho/cookiecutter-python/docs/guide.md

   loops and if statements.
 Simply put, it provides an upper bound on the number of test cases needed to obtain branch coverage of the code.
 It is recommended to run it during the git hook pre-commit.

+- [**mypy**](https://mypy.readthedocs.io/en/stable/): is a static type checker for Python, so it finds errors in your programs without even executing them.
+  Type checkers help ensure that you are using variables and functions in your code correctly.
+With mypy, add type hints (PEP 484) to your Python programs, and warn you when you use those types incorrectly.
+It has an easy-to-use type system and easy to use, supporting features such as type inference, callable types, tuple types, union types, structural subtyping and more.
+Using mypy your programs will be easier to understand, debug and maintain.

 - [**Vulture**](https://github.com/jendrikseipp/vulture): finds unused code in
   Python programs.
 This is useful for cleaning up and finding bugs in large code